Better Diameter Bounds for Efficient Shortcuts and a Structural Criterion for Constructiveness: Abstract

 \section{Abstract}

-All parallel algorithms for directed connectivity and shortest paths crucially rely on efficient shortcut constructions that add a linear number of transitive closure edges to a given DAG to reduce its diameter.
-A long sequence of works has studied both (efficient) shortcut constructions and impossibility results on the best diameter and therefore the best parallelism that can be achieved with this approach.
+All parallel algorithms for directed reachability and shortest paths crucially rely on efficient shortcut constructions.
+These constructions find directed paths and shortcut them by adding edges, with the goal to reduce the diameter of the graph.
+A long sequence of works has studied (efficient) shortcut constructions as well as impossibility results on the best diameter and therefore the best parallelism that can be achieved via this approach.\\

-This paper introduces a new conceptual and technical tool, called \emph{certified shortcuts}, for this line of research in the form of a simple and natural structural criterion that holds for any shortcut constructed by an efficient (combinatorial) algorithm.
-It allows us to drastically simplify and strengthen existing impossibility results by proving that any near-linear-time shortcut-based algorithm cannot reduce a graph's diameter below $n^{1/4-o(1)}$.
-This greatly improves over the $n^{2/9-o(1)}$ lower bound of \cite{HoppenworthXX25} and seems to be the best bound one can hope for with current techniques.
+This paper introduces a new conceptual tool for this line of research in the form of a simple and natural structural criterion: A shortcut $H$ for a graph $G$ is \emph{certified} if for any shortcut edge $(u, v) \in H$, there exists a vertex $w$ such that the edges $(u, w)$ and $(w, v)$ are also in $G \cup H$.\\

-Our structural criterion also precisely captures the constructiveness of all known shortcut constructions: we show that existing constructions satisfy the criterion if and only if they have known efficient algorithms.
-We believe our new criterion and perspective of looking for certified shortcuts can provide crucial guidance for designing efficient shortcut constructions in the future.
+We show that this criterion captures constructiveness in the following sense: A shortcut $H$ can be constructed in $t$ time by repeatedly spending $\ell$ time on shortcutting a path of length $\ell$, if and only if, there exists a certified shortcut $H' \supseteq H$ of size $\tilde{O}(t)$.
+Furthermore, all known shortcut constructions with efficient algorithms can be extended to produce certified shortcuts of size $\tilde{O}(m)$.
+On the other hand, for shortcut constructions for which attempts to find efficient implementations have failed, we can show that this is impossible.\\

+We also obtain stronger diameter lower bounds for certified shortcuts and hopsets.
+For example, no certified shortcut construction with almost-linear size can reduce a graph's diameter below $n^{1/4-o(1)}$.
+This seems to be the best bound one can hope for with current techniques.

 \pagenumbering{arabic}